Blower Wheel Clog

 Common Symptoms & Causes

-If your Frigidaire FFRE4120SW is experiencing a blower wheel clog, you may notice several telltale signs pointing to restricted airflow.
+If your Frigidaire FFRE4120SW is experiencing a blower wheel clog, you may notice several telltale signs indicating restricted airflow.

-This issue is typically caused by a buildup of dust, lint, or debris lodged in the blower wheel fins, which develops gradually through normal use and lack of routine cleaning.
+This issue typically arises from a buildup of dust, lint, or debris lodged in the blower wheel fins, which develops gradually through normal use and lack of routine cleaning.

 Safety First